What Do Your Preventive Maintenance Tasks Really Do For Your Asset Care Strategy?

-As appeared in the June Edition of RxToday
+Jeff Jones, As appeared in the June Edition of RxToday

 Proper asset care is critical to ensure that equipment is available to meet production schedules, support process flows and comply with environmental, health, safety, and regulatory requirements.
 Asset care is the execution of the most cost effective control strategy to address the predominant failure modes of that particular asset with its operating envelope.
-The intent of this strategy is to provide the required asset utilization at the lowest life cycle cost while also ensuring the asset makes it to the budgeted end of life.
+The intent of an asset care strategy is to provide the required asset utilization at the lowest life cycle cost while also ensuring the asset makes it to the budgeted end of life.
 This care could be an operator care task, a predictive technology, a preventive maintenance task or job plan, and even doing nothing at all (run to failure).
 The asset care strategy is an output of an engineered system that includes a business process, RASI, and a properly configured management information system (Maximo, SAP, etc) to ensure sustainability of the strategy.

 Unfortunately, most preventive maintenance tasks lack the detail that will provide quantitative data for equipment history, and they are written without considering failure modes.
 The solution is to practice Preventive Maintenance Optimization (PMO), using all aspects to write preventive maintenance procedure that are value added, comprehensive, repeatable, organized and specify a correct duration and interval of execution.
 Good preventive maintenance procedures will improve equipment reliability and increase predictability of failures.

 Here are a few critical success factors to help you evaluate the preventive maintenance tasks in your current program: